 I’ve found that when I make that emotional investment, the client sees not just the resulting insights but also how my creativity will help them.
 And when they do, it gives them a powerful incentive to hire me.

 That pivots what could be an emotional weakness into a strength – by applying my creative process to winning the client and getting an appropriate fee.

-Not an “I’m sorry, I’m not that good” fee, but top dollar.
+Not an “I’m sorry, I’m not that good” fee, but real money.

 That’s how you can turn your struggle into your strength.
 It sure works for me.